Miltonbhowmick/pantoneclo-frontend-interview/README.md

 - **Product Specifications**: Displays dynamic product specifications (if available) such as screen size, battery life, camera, etc.
 - **Pinia Store**: Centralized state management for cart and wishlist data.
 - **Darkmode**
+- **Sorting by Name, Price**

+## Limitations

+- Need to check data available and then show the DOM.
+- Modify design to look more good.

 ## Getting Started